Sunday, January 1, 2023

 Another lady said we used the same eye clinic(Maynard & Mitchell) in Huntsville.

-While we were eating and getting to know each other, we were entertained by Christmas music from a piano player.
+While we were eating and getting to know each other, a piano player entertained us with Christmas music.

-For about an hour we were entertained by storyteller Dolores Hydock in her
+For about an hour, we were entertained by storyteller Dolores Hydock in her.

-All I want for Christmas stories.
+All I want is Christmas stories.

 She told a true story about an elderly man in a nursing home.
 She had asked him if COVID was the first time his life had been turned upside down.
-He said I would like to think so but no.
+He said I would like to think so, but no.

 She talked about generous hearts, wish lists, and gifts that show up in unusual packages.

-Hubby and I are going to the Greenhill Christmas @ 1:30 PM we are taking our granddaughter.
-The brunch was over at 12PM and we had a 30-minute drive.
+Hubby and I are going to the Greenhill Christmas at 1:30 P.M.
+We are taking our granddaughter.
+The brunch was over at 12 P.M., and we had a 30-minute drive.

-We arrived at the parade at about 1PM, parked, and sat inside the car.
+We arrived at the parade at about 1 P.M., parked, and sat inside the car.

-I told her if she would wait until 15 after 1PM we would get out but she was so anxious.
+I told her we would get out if she waited until 15 after 1 P.M., but she was so anxious.

-I know how she feels because I feel the same way anxious.
+I know how she feels because I feel the same way, anxious.

-When the parade began they grabbed their bags and headed to the edge of the road waiting for candy to be thrown.
+When the parade began, they grabbed their bags and headed to the edge of the road, waiting for candy to be thrown.

-Greenhill Christmas picking up candy
+Greenhill Christmas picking up candy.

 Santa Clause riding in the Greenhill Parade